You are using an outdated browser. Please upgrade your browser to improve your experience.

 medical school?UAA's WWAMI School of Medical Education offers two annual events geared toward informing students on how to work toward getting into medical school.
 In the fall, there will be a meeting hosted by the the Director of WWAMI for all in-coming students.

-Additionally, the Annual Alaska PreMed Summit will be held at the beginning of April.
+Additionally, the Annual Alaska Health Education Summit will be held at the end of March.
 This summit is a free, full-day event covering the ins and outs of working toward medical school including lectures, breakout sessions, vendor tables, mock-interviews and hands-on learning activities.
 Look for registration in March.